matter-labs/zksync-era/docs/specs/data_availability/pubdata.md

 We call this `H(S,A)` _derived key_, because it is derived from the address and the actual key in the storage of the account.
 Since our tree is flat, whenever a change happens, we can publish a pair `DK, V`, where `DK=H(S,A)`.

-However, these is an optimization that could be done:
+However, this is an optimization that could be done:

 - Whenever a change to a key is used for the first time, we publish a pair of `DK,V` and we assign some sequential id to this derived key.
 This is called an _initial write_.
 It happens for the first time and that’s why we must publish the